Acupuncture - A Natural Therapy For You!

-Acupuncture, a therapy that has been into practice for 2500 years now, has gained mainstream acceptance as an alternative medicine therapy.
+Acupuncture, a therapy that has been in practice for 2500 years now, has gained mainstream acceptance as an alternative medicine therapy.
 It's rooted in Traditional Chinese Medicine and holds high-esteem among the Chinese because of its unconventional capabilities.
-As a medical modality, it is believed to have the power to cure the pain of a perennial disease – arthritis.
+As a medical modality, it's believed to have the power to cure a perennial disease's pain – arthritis.

 Acupuncture is based on the theory of 'qi' (pronounced as chee).
-This refers to the essential life energy that controls bodily functions and flows through 12 chief meridians, also known as 'pathways of the body’.
-It is when the flow of this energy or qi in one's body is blocked, the body experiences pain.
+This refers to the vital life energy that controls bodily functions and flows through 12 principal meridians, also known as 'pathways of the body.'
+When the flow of this energy or qi in one's body is blocked, the body experiences pain.
 However, patients have mixed theories regarding why acupuncture helps cure arthritis.

 Theory #1 - Acupuncture Relieves Pain

-Patients experiencing chronic arthritis pain report that they feel the pain goes away instantly after the first session of acupuncture.
-This observation is not just surprising, but also thought-provoking as to what’s the mechanism behind this cure that works so effectively.
+Patients who are experiencing chronic arthritis pain report that they feel the pain goes away instantly after the first session of acupuncture.
+This observation is not just surprising but also thought-provoking as to the mechanism behind this cure that works so effectively.
 This fact is even unknown to the researchers yet.

-The only satisfactory explanations have been given by scientific studies which conclude that as acupuncture needles are inserted in the body, a number of physiological mechanisms occur that cause a decrease in the pain.
-Scientists have suggested that the needles set off a cascade of events traveling into the body from the spinal cord to the brain and releasing endorphins that are believed to reduce the sensations of pain.
+The only satisfactory explanations have been given by scientific studies that conclude that as acupuncture needles are inserted into the body, many physiological mechanisms occur that cause a decrease in the pain.
+Scientists have suggested that the needles set off a cascade of events traveling into the body from the spinal cord to the brain and releasing endorphins that are believed to reduce pain sensations.
 Furthermore, according to traditional Chinese medicine literature, this therapy can cure almost every pain in the body.

 Theory #2 - Acupuncture Needles